prochazkaml/game-and-watch-bootloader/README.md

 ![GWLoader Main Menu](http://gw.prochazka.ml/menu.jpg)

+This program resides in RAM and does not touch the flash until it is told by the user to do so.

 ## Credits

 The code is based on [game-and-watch-base](https://github.com/ghidraninja/game-and-watch-base).
 Internal flash writing routine based on an [example project from STM32CubeH7](https://github.com/STMicroelectronics/STM32CubeH7/tree/master/Projects/STM32H7B3I-DK/Examples/FLASH/FLASH_EraseProgram).
 External flash writing routine based on the [game-and-watch-flashloader](https://github.com/ghidraninja/game-and-watch-flashloader).